 - Verified Instagram accounts also have the ability to add links in stories, so you can turn the attention into action.

 - Learn more about Instagram Stories.

-- Share each other’s posts – If an influencer is posting about your organization on their Facebook Page or Instagram, be sure to share that post on your Page.
-Making the partnership mutually promotional by sharing this person with your community is an incentive to continue to support your organization.
+- Share each other’s posts – If an influencer is posting about your organisation on their Facebook Page or Instagram, make sure to share that post on your Page.
+Making the partnership mutually promotional by sharing this person with your community is an incentive to continue supporting your organisation.

 - Invite them to volunteer in the field – Influencers will be excited to give back in active ways.
 This is also an opportunity for you to record great photos and videos for your Facebook and Instagram accounts.